cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/6-play-game.md

     position: {0 1}: wrong move'
     ```

-    This mistake by Alice cost her some gas.
+    This mistake cost Alice some gas.

 So far all seems to be working.

-### Alice plays right
+### Alice plays correctly

 Time for Alice to make a correct move: